freehour/zustand-actions/README.md

 ## Unknown Types

 The middleware supports store interfaces that are not fully typed, e.g. containing `any` or template parameters.
-You should not encounter type issues from your state creator as long as `withActions` is applied last.

-However, the `State` and `Actions` types can not be inferred automatically in this case.
+However, the `State` and `Actions` can not be inferred automatically in this case.
 We recommend splitting your interface into state and actions manually instead.
 You still keep all the benefits of the `withActions` middleware.

-For correct typing you need to specify the keys of the actions as the second argument to the state mutators of the middleware.
+**Note:** You need to specify the keys of the actions as the second argument to the store mutators.

 ### Example using generic types